Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 • Newfoundland launched its first major 2026 draw in March, issuing 445 invitations

-The result: the door to permanent residence from overseas — without a job offer — is open again in 2026.
+The door to permanent residence from overseas, without a job offer, is open again in 2026.
 But only for the right occupations, in the right provinces.
+Everything that follows tells you exactly which ones.

 Tier 1 Premier Pathway